Kay Scarpetta: Benton Wesley

 In the early books Benton is described as the unit chief of the FBI profilers with a master's degree in psychology, working out of Quantico.
 In Point of Origin he has supposedly retired from the FBI and is working as a private consultant, though in The Scarpetta Factor it is implied that he was still under the FBI's control and was forced into the witness program, then into a retirement that he still resents.
 In Book of the Dead and the books following his return, he is a forensic psychologist on staff at McLean in Massachusetts, then also at Bellevue in NYC, while still consulting for the FBI.
+By Autopsy he is working for the US Secret Service.

 Dorothy Farinelli

 Dorothy is Kay's sister and mother of Lucy.
 Kay says of her that, "my sister should never have been a mother.
 My sister should never have been Italian."
-When she was 18 married Armando, an old man who was very rich.
+When she was 18, she married Armando, an old man who was very rich.
+She became a graphic novelist.
+During the COVID-19 pandemic, she married Pete Marino.